megvii-research/hpman/README.md

 ```
 This way of manaing HPs are widely seen in traditional machine learning
 libraries, e.g., xgboost, whose HPs are fairly stable compare than that in Deep
 Learning.
-This is good for systematic management of hyper-parameters, acting
+This is good for systematic management of hyperparameters, acting
 as a protocol for tooling.

 ## However ...